Ministries : Security & ICT meet Parliament committees over SIM Registration Deadline

 Mr. Bagiire said that the initial compliance percentage as regards the registration process was 70% and the second one totaled to 92% and the current one that adds up to 97%.

 He addressed the meeting with a few stats that vouch for his claim.
 MTN which recorded over 16M subscribers who sent in their NINs had over 15M verified by NIRA.
 Airtel which is the second largest operator had over 11M subscribers with 9M verified, 8.6M found in the NIRA data base and 900k not found.
 Africell had 3M subscribers who sent in their NINs, 2M were verified and 1.4M of those was found in the data base.

-The chairperson of the committee then requested that he gives the committee a published copy of those figures which he was reading from his phone; he assured the committee that he would do just that after the meeting.
-He further gave a few challenges that are making the process stall like subscribers typing in wrong NINs, malpractices in the system like SIM-boxing that not only makes their work hard but also denies the country revenue (SIM boxing involves routing international calls through the VoIP connection and connect the call as local traffic, allowing the box’s operator to bypass international rates and often undercut prices charged by local mobile network operators )
+The chairperson of the committee then requested that he gives the committee a published copy of those figures which he was reading from his phone; which he did later, after the meeting.
+The few challenges identified as those that are stalling the process included, subscribers typing in wrong NINs, malpractices in the system like SIM-boxing that not only makes their work hard but also denies the country revenue (SIM boxing involves routing international calls through the VoIP connection and connect the call as local traffic, allowing the box’s operator to bypass international rates and often undercut prices charged by local mobile network operators )

 Mr. Bagiire was also concerned that these telecommunication service providers adhere to the deadlines in other countries where they operate yet they deliberately flout the deadlines in Uganda.